ryancampbellclarke/certscan/README.md

 `-n` or `--nmap` to scan for open ports with nmap, then scan for certificates on those open ports

+Optional parameters:

 Set `-q` or `--quiet` to prevent certificates from printing to std

-Set `--csv` to have the certificates printed to the default output location `output/certificates.csv`
+Set `-o` or `--output` to have the certificates printed to a CSV.
+If no path is passed the file will be created at `output/certificates.csv`

 Examples: